 Runner-Up: Streamlight 73001 Nano Light

 Looking for something smaller than the Mini CREE?
 The Streamlight 73001 Nano LED flashlight is just 1.47” long and weighs just 0.3 ounces.
 At this size, this flashlight can be stored in a small purse, back pocket or even a glove box.
+Also a great little medical light as well for nurses.

 Made with aircraft-grade aluminum, this is a flashlight that will give you plenty of use.
 The 5mm LED light lasts 100,000 hours, so you’ll never have to replace the bulb.